 To see some of the inspiring messages of encouragement that your colleagues shared with the incoming class, click here.

-The Foundation is seeking physicians to sponsor white coats and provide personal messages of encouragement for all students entering medical school in Wisconsin this year.
+Thank you to all who participated in the 2017 White Coat Campaign.
+In late spring of 2018 the Foundation will again seek physicians to sponsor white coats and provide personal messages of encouragement for all students entering medical school in Wisconsin next year.
 In addition to the approximately 380 students at the University of Wisconsin School of Medicine and Public Health and the Medical College of Wisconsin (MCW) in Milwaukee, the Foundation will also be seeking sponsors for 25 students enrolled at the MCW campus in Green Bay and another 25 students at the new MCW Central Wisconsin campus.

-To participate in the 2017 White Coat Campaign, e-mail Lori Koffarnus or call her at 608.442.3721.
+To participate in the 2018 White Coat Campaign, e-mail Lori Koffarnus or call her at 608.442.3721.
 Please note the number of students you would like to sponsor in your e-mail.
-The requested donation is $75 for each.
+The requested donation is $75 for each white coat.

 Back to How to Get Involved